pablo-meier/Pablog/posts/2013-11-09-blogging-solutions.md

 An example of Ghost is my friend [Adam Zethraeus' site][18], whose first post is exactly about using Ghost.

-### The command-line masochist -- static blog generators.
+<h3 id="the-commandline-masochist-static-blog-generators">The command-line masochist -- static blog generators.</h3>

 Maybe the title's a little harsh, but these days the trend is to go with static blog generators: [Jekyll][20], or its popular wrapper, [Octopress][21], usually